Volhynian Orthodox Theological Academy: Soviet period. Closing of the seminary

 After the end of the Second World War, the Volyn theological seminary began to function again, but already in the city of Lutsk.

 Since 1954, the seminary began to build classrooms, bedrooms, and utility rooms.

 From 1946 to 1954, the Volyn Theological Seminary graduated only 17 students.
 However, there were years when the number of graduates reached 40 or more.
 And in just twenty post-war years, the seminary graduated more than 500 priests who served for the good of the Church not only in the Volyn region, but also in other regions.

 As a result of the pressure of the Soviet authorities, after the closure of the Kyiv, Saratov, and Stavropol seminaries in 1960, the Volyn Theological Seminary was closed in August 1964.

 Restoration of the seminary

 In October 1990, under Bishop Bartholomew (Vashchuk), the Lutsk Theological School was opened, which a year later received the status of a Theological Seminary, with Bishop Bartholomew (Vashchuk) becoming its rector.

-After the declaration of Ukraine's independence and the creation of the Ukrainian Orthodox Church of the Kyiv Patriarchate on August 12, 1992, the Lutsk Holy Trinity Cathedral, the premises of the diocese and the seminary were handed over to the believers of the Kyiv Patriarchate (now the Orthodox Church of Ukraine.
+After the declaration of Ukraine's independence and the creation of the Ukrainian Orthodox Church - Kyiv Patriarchate on August 12, 1992, the Lutsk Holy Trinity Cathedral, the premises of the diocese and the seminary were handed over to the believers of the Kyiv Patriarchate (now the Orthodox Church of Ukraine).